-Paul's Sitework Third Site was included in the show as a discrete, enclosed environment that uses projections and a remixed, 'spatialised' eight-channel version of the album.
-Among the other artists in the show were Paul's colleagues Thomas Köner (who provided the spoken narration for Third Site, and Max Eastley, as well Christian Marclay, John Oswald and Lee Ranaldo.
+My work, third site ,was included in the show as a discrete, enclosed environment that uses projections and a remixed, 'spatialised' eight-channel version of the album.
+Among the other artists in the show were Paul's colleagues Thomas Köner (who provided the spoken narration for third site, and Max Eastley, as well Christian Marclay, John Oswald and Lee Ranaldo.

 Paul Schütze 1999